cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 transaction was received for the first time by a node, and the timestamp of the block in which the transaction finally was included.

-We want also to keep the FIFO ordering within each class:
+We want also to keep the FIFO ordering within each class (for the time being):

-:parking: _Property_ **FIFO ordering per class**: For transactions within the same class, the mempool will make its best effort to maintain a FIFO ordering when they are validated, processed, and disseminated.
+:parking: _Property_ **FIFO ordering per class**: For transactions within the same class, the mempool will maintain FIFO order at a node when they are validated, processed, and disseminated.

 Given any two different transactions `tx1` and `tx2` belonging to the same class, if the mempool